Loosing touch with reality.

 Reality is not first data.
 It is first gift.3 Not first a problem-space, but a field of meaning held together in Christ.
 Not first raw material for our models, but a world addressed by God—and therefore capable of addressing us.

 This means that we do not start by explaining, but by listening.
 We do not begin by categorizing; we begin by encountering.
 We do not begin by measuring; we begin by honoring.
 We do not begin by imposing form; we begin by receiving form.
-We do not begin by securing control; we begin by submitting to the truth of the thing as we encounter it.
+We do not begin by securing control; we begin by submitting to the truth of a thing as we encounter it.

 The decisive difference between rendered reality and encountered reality.